-Subsidies for farmers to invest in clean and sufficient water
+Subsidies for farmers to invest in clean and enough water

 Climate change

 LTO Noord will launch the project in September.
-Farmers can then register with LTO Noord and apply for subsidies for measures that reduce the runoff of crop protection products and nutrients into surface water.
+Farmers will then be able to register with LTO Noord and apply for grants for measures that reduce the runoff of pesticides and nutrients into surface water.
 This will result in cleaner surface water.
-In addition, the subsidy is available for investments that contribute to reducing the effects of climate change.
-By retaining rainwater during periods of prolonged rainfall, dry periods can be bridged.
+In addition, the subsidy is available for investments that help mitigate the effects of climate change.
+By retaining rainwater during periods of prolonged rainfall, dry spells can be bridged.

 Guidance

 An area coordinator from LTO Noord will advise farmers on how to combine their wishes, plans, and measures.
-Links will also be made with ongoing projects, such as Schoon Erf (Clean Farmyard), Schoon Water (Clean Water), Spaarbodem (Soil Conservation), Trijntje, and Weide en Water (Meadow and Water).
+Links will also be made with ongoing projects, such as Schoon Erf (Clean Farmyard), Schoon Water (Clean Water), Spaarbodem (Retentive Soil), Trijntje, and Weide en Water (Pasture and Water).
 There is room for 40 advisory visits to identify farmers' needs and determine promising measures at the farm level.
 The area coordinator will also provide support in applying for subsidies.

 Investments

-Within this project, subsidies are also available for at least 110 farmers who can actually invest in materials, machinery, or the soil.
-These investments ensure:
+As part of this project, funding is also available for at least 110 farmers who are able to make actual investments in materials, machinery, or soil.
+These investments will result in:

-• healthier and more fertile soil (including organic matter, soil structure, use of non-inversion tillage);
+• healthier and more fertile soil (including organic matter, soil structure, and the use of non-inversion tillage);

-• more precise agriculture (including GPS technology, soil scanning);
+• precision agriculture (including GPS technology and soil scanning);

-• improved water management (including level-controlled drainage, farm weirs);
+• improved water management (including water-level-controlled drainage and small farm weirs);

 • less runoff (wastewater treatment systems and collection of juices from roughage storage);

-• less runoff of crop protection products (including spraying techniques that prevent crop protection products from being blown away).
+• less runoff of pesticides (including spraying techniques that prevent pesticides from being blown away).

 Collaboration

-The subsidies are granted on the basis of agreements laid down in the national Delta Plan for Agricultural Water Management.
-Under this plan, provinces, water boards, LTO Noord, and agricultural collectives work closely together to achieve the goals of participating farmers.
-This broad cooperation plays an important role in the success of the projects.
+The granting of subsidies stems from agreements set forth in the national Delta Plan for Agricultural Water Management.
+Under this plan, provinces, water boards, LTO Noord, and agricultural cooperatives work closely together to help participating farmers achieve their goals.
+This broad-based collaboration plays a key role in the success of the projects.